rafaelmartins/old.rafaelmartins.eng.br/content/post/google-oss-jam-2011-sao-paulo.rst

 .. _Google: http://www.google.com/

-The event was very cool, and a nice oportunity to meet other people highly interested in open source software and nerdy stuff.
+The event was very cool, and a nice opportunity to meet other people highly interested in open source software and nerdy stuff.

 This time I talked about my current GSoC project: `Distfile patching support`_